University-of-Manitoba-Computer-Science/tools-n-techniques/topic05/topic-2.md

 You might be saying to yourself "[wat]".
 "Why would I ever need to find files on the command line?"

-I'd say to you: "You're right, we just spent time figuring out an appropriate folder structure for your courses!"
+I'd say to you: "You're right :+1:! we just spent time figuring out an appropriate folder structure for your courses!
+It should be pretty easy to find a file in that nice folder structure!"

 But then I'd also say: "You're not always going to be working with folder structures that you made.
 You're not always going to be working with files